Mall Makeover: Arden Fair To Turn Closed Retail Spaces Into Revolving Art Galleries

 A check of Sacramento city records shows tax revenue generated at the mall was cut in half during the pandemic – from nearly $5 million in 2019 to $2.5 million in 2020.

-“I know that the impact is based on whats happened during the pandemic, but it is a little concerning when you see so many stores closing,” one shopper said.MORE NEWS: Sacramento Highway 99 Closure Now In Place: How To Get Around It
+“I know that the impact is based on whats happened during the pandemic, but it is a little concerning when you see so many stores closing,” one shopper said.MORE NEWS: Heavy Early Morning Traffic Expected To Start Week As Highway 99 Construction Continues

 Now with a reopening and a return to business as usual.
 Art at the Arden Fair mall will bring a retail renaissance.
 Mall management says they have eight empty storefronts on the property that are already leased and will soon be occupied.